 Remember when we just used to sort-of take it as read that British products were a bit crap?
 Remember?
 You might have to put up with an Austin or a Hillman, but really you wanted a Volvo or a Mercedes.
 And you could possibly play your Tom Petty tapes on a Ferguson, but why would you if could get your hands on a Grundig or a Bang and Olufsen?

+So, we've got the Eco Design Directive which doesn't tell you how to make stuff, instead it makes you openly tell the public how well your gas fire, or whatever, performs.
+Which has led to an explosion of new ideas and a truly giant improvement in heating efficiency.
+It has also led to a number of UK heating manufacturers, unaccustomed to the idea of innovation or quality, being well and truly fucked.
+Good.
 The reason people complain about the Trans-Atlantic Trade thing (apart from those who just have complaining as a hobby) is largely because they fear having shoddy US Standards forced on us.
 Go and have a look at American kettles.

 So let me give you a real example.
 Do you remember how truly awful building Standards were in Britain?
 Do you remember the gas explosions, 'concrete cancer' and Barratt Houses?
 They've all gone.
 The European Construction Products Directive swept away something like 1,200 national rules (No, I haven't actually counted) and buckets of payments and busloads of inspectors and acres of forms and replaced all and everything with one single paragraph of undiluted genius.
 It says that girders and wotnot have to be strong enough and so on, but it also says that the actual real Big Boss of the firm who supplies them has to sign a public affidavit to tell you how to get in touch with him and that he takes complete personal responsibility for his girders.
 Complete responsibility.
 Not only does Mr Girder not have to pay the civil servants' (ahem, again) chums to 'approve' his stuff, he's not allowed to.
 Down to you, mate.